Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Summary and perspectives

 Another natural direction to explore concerns the study of quantum non-local charges in these models by means of the representation theory of Yang-Baxter algebras.
 This is discussed in Subsection \ref{YB-persp}.

-Some of the most important open questions concern possible existence of deformations away from the conformal limits preserving key aspects of the integrable structures like ODE/IQFT-correspondence and the Yang-Baxter algebra.
+Some of the most important open questions concern possible existence of deformations away from the conformal limits preserving key aspects of the integrable structures like the ODE/IQFT correspondence and the Yang-Baxter algebra.
 We will briefly discuss some perspectives in this direction in Subsection \ref{mass-Def}.

-Finally we end in Section \ref{Sec:Lambda} by pointing out the relations between the AGMs studied here to the gauged WZW and $\lambda$-models, which are related to the Klim\v{c}\'{i}k model via Poisson-Lie T-duality, indicating that the techniques described in this paper can be useful for the study of these models as well.
+Finally we end in Subsection \ref{Sec:Lambda} by pointing out the relations between the AGMs studied here to the gauged WZW and $\lambda$-models, which are related to the Klim\v{c}\'{i}k model via Poisson-Lie T-duality, indicating that the techniques described in this paper can be useful for the study of these models as well.